Did you find this article useful?

 Take a close look at each of your pensions and ask yourself the following:

-It almost certainly makes sense to stay in a final salary scheme – also known as a defined benefit scheme.
-That’s because it offers a guaranteed income for life, which may rise with the cost of living.
-It may also offer a pension for your spouse or partner when you die.
+Some employers offer a defined benefit scheme that will provide a pension in retirement based on your final salary or an average of your earnings during your career.
+It could make sense to stay in a defined benefit scheme because it offers a guaranteed income for life, which may rise with the cost of living.
+It could also offer a pension for your spouse or partner when you die.

 Safeguarded pension benefits include some form of guarantee or promise such as an annuity rate – the rate at which you convert your pension savings into a guaranteed annual income.

-Annuity rates have improved recently but may still be lower than the rate that may be guaranteed by your pension scheme.
-So, if you’ve been promised a good rate, it could be worth holding onto if you want the security of a higher guaranteed income for life.
+Annuity rates fluctuate in line with the bank base rate, but even when rates increase they may still be lower than the rate that may be guaranteed by your pension scheme.
+So, if you’ve been promised a good rate within your scheme, it could be worth holding onto if you want the security of a higher guaranteed income for life.

 These might kick in if you move your pension pot to another scheme.
 If they’re high, moving your money could be a false economy.